peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A decimal number rounded to the closest value representable for the given exponent.
+an arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

 <a id="RoundToExponent_int_PeterO_Numbers_EContext"></a>
 ### RoundToExponent